PITCHING, QUERYING, AND SUBMITTING YOUR WORK by Sue Bradford Edwards

 Materials Needed: The instructor will provide instructional materials in the form of PDFs with links to additional information, but you will need the following: a computer with internet service, a word processing program, and a working e-mail account.

-ABOUT THE INSTRUCTOR: Sue Bradford Edwards is a nonfiction author with over 600 sales to her credit including 24 nonfiction books for young readers.
+ABOUT THE INSTRUCTOR: Sue Bradford Edwards is a nonfiction author with over 600 sales to her credit including 30 nonfiction books for young readers.
 Sue has also published numerous crafts, activities and how to pieces of various kinds.
-Her most recent books for children and teens are The Who (Abdo, 2020), The Murders of Tupac and Biggie (Abdo, 2020), The Assassination of John F. Kennedy (Abdo, 2020), The Evolution of Mammals (Abdo, 2019), The Evolution of Reptiles (Abdo, 2019), Labradoodle: Labrador Retrievers Meet Poodles!
-(Capstone, 2019), Puggle: Pugs Meet Beagles (Capstone, 2019), Stem Cells (North Star Editions, 2019), The Dark Web (Abdo, 2019), and Earning, Saving and Investing (Abdo, 2019).
+Her most recent books are Cancel Culture (Abdo, 2022), The Who (Abdo, 2022), Robotics in Healthcare (Brightpoint Press, 2022), Being Black in America (Brightpoint Press, 2022), The Impeachment of Donald Trump (Abdo, 2021), Coronavirus (Abdo, 2021), The Murders of Tupac and Biggie (Abdo, 2020), The Assassination of John F. Kennedy (Abdo, 2020), Stem Cells (Focus Readers, 2020), Earning, Saving, and Investing (Abdo, 2020), The Dark Web (Abdo, 2020), The Evolution of Mammals (Abdo, 2019), The Evolution of Reptiles (Abdo, 2019), Labradoodle: Labrador Retrievers Meet Poodles!
+(Capstone, 2019), and Puggle: Pugs Meet Beagles (Capstone, 2019).
 In addition, her children’s nonfiction has appeared at Education.com, in Gryphon House anthologies, in Harcourt and Houghton Mifflin testing packages and also in READ and Young Equestrian Magazine.
 Her nonfiction for adults has been published in Writer’s Market, Children’s Writer newsletter, WOW!
 Women on Writing, Writer’s Digest, The Children’s Writer’s and Illustrator’s Market, The Writer’s Guide, and Magazine Market’s for Children’s Writers.
 Sue is also a dedicated blogger, writing for the Muffin as well as her own personal blog, One Writer’s Journey.

 COST: $90, which includes weekly assignments and feedback from the instructor.

-BUY NOW: Pitching, Querying, and Submitting Your Work by Sue Bradford Edwards (4 weeks, starting 6/7/2021) Limit: 10 students.
+BUY NOW: Pitching, Querying, and Submitting Your Work by Sue Bradford Edwards (4 weeks, multiple dates - select from the drop-down menu below) Limit: 10 students.
 Early registration is recommended.

-Notes: Upon successful completion of payment, your name, email address, and contact info will be submitted to your instructor.
-She will contact you and invite you to a private classroom blog.
+Notes: Upon successful completion of payment, your name and email address will be submitted to your instructor.
+She will contact you with a welcome message and share any details you need to know prior to starting the class.

 Questions?
 Email Marcia & Angela at: